 Check the box Continue image upload to upload the triggered images during certain time or keep uploading until the trigger is off.
-Select Upload for sec and enter the duration in the blank.
-The images of the duration will be uploading by E-mail when the alarm input is triggered.
+Select Upload for \\sec and enter the duration in the blank.
+The images of the duration will be uploading by E-mail when the audio event occurs.
 The setting range is from 1 to 99999 sec.
-Select Upload while the trigger is active to make the images keep being uploaded to E-mail during the trigger active until the alarm is released.
+Select Upload while the trigger is active to make the images keep being uploaded to E-mail during the trigger active until the event stops.
 Set the Image frequency as the upload frame rate.
-The setting range is from 1 to 15 frames.
+The setting range is from 1 to 15 frames per second.